 Complete modules to serve as porta potties for camping and event guests.
 Several are needed.
 Any mix of reasonably intact and functional lavatories from any 727 era or later aircraft are acceptable.
 Acquisition and transport cost must be quite low however.

 They'll be connected to pressurized tap water and arranged for gravity final drain.
-Fully intact modules are required - no doors, walls, components (such as pumps or water heaters), fixtures, plumbing, nor any other components should be removed, nor any wires cut.
+400 Hz Recirculating toilet tank to bowl pumps aren't necessary, but otherwise fully intact modules are required - no doors, walls, components (such as water heaters), fixtures, plumbing, nor any other components should be removed, nor any wires cut.
 28 V Electrical power will be connected for native lighting and valve functionality.

 ● Cabin seat rows:

-Several reasonable quality cabin seat rows which mate with single aisle seat retention tracks.
+Several reasonable quality cabin seat rows which mate with Boeing type single aisle seat retention tracks.
 These will be mounted in my cabin to provide more seating for event guests.

 ● Aft water system drain valve and associated plumbing: